-“As soon as the white people saw that Haitians were renting or buying houses close to theirs, they gradually moved away,” explains Sylvie Pognon.
-This small town had only 4,000 residents when the Haitians started to migrate
+“As soon as the white people saw that Haitians were renting or buying homes near theirs, they gradually moved away,” explains Sylvie Pognon.
+This small town only had 4,000 residents when Haitians started arriving

 By two o’clock in the afternoon, we arrived in Mount Olive, a small town in North Carolina.
-The trip lasted an hour and took us to the heart of rural America, the farmers’ land or the one who votes Republican.
+The trip lasted an hour and took us to the heart of rural America, that of the farmers, the ones who vote Republican.

-At random, we go to meet the Haitians because they seem to be many in this small city.
-And as fate intended, after more than an hour to turn in circles, we find ourselves in front of the Grace of God convenience store.
+Haphazardly, we headed to meet some Haitians because they seemed to be many in this small city.
+And as fate would have it, after more than an hour of turning in circles, we found ourselves in front of the God’s grace Convenience Store.

 It’s open.
 It won’t close until nightfall.
-On the window that shows a bit of the interior, someone has put a Haitian flag, fixed with adhesive tape.
+On the window that reveals slivers of the interior, someone has put a Haitian flag, fixed with adhesive tape.
 That’s what caught our attention.
-Next to the bicolor, there are inscriptions in English and Creole.
+Next to the two-tone, there are inscriptions in English and Creole.
 No face mask, no entry.
-This warning seems to be there because it must be.
-But we see that almost nobody in the store is paying attention.
-With their faces uncovered, customers get out of their cars, rush inside, do their shopping, and quickly leave, after having a short conversation in Creole with the store owner, Jaccius Clairmond.
+This warning seemed to be there because it had to be.
+But no one or nearly no one among those we saw entering the store paid it any mind.
+With their faces uncovered, customers got out of their cars, rushed inside, did their shopping, and quickly left, after having a short conversation in Creole with the store owner, Jaccius Clairmond.

-The main street is in front of the store.
+Right in front of the store, main street.
+Quite literally, the main street.
 A long railroad is there as a reminder that trains still run in this small town.
-The street is quiet.
-Shirtless children sit near a Latino store.
-Cars drive by every now and then, and most of the drivers are Black people.
+The street was quiet.
+Shirtless children sat near a Latino store.
+Cars drove by every now and then, and most of the drivers were Black people.
 Not necessarily Haitian.
-Or they could be.
+But they could’ve been.

-The factory mentioned is Butterball LLC, a company that produces poultry, specifically turkeys.
-But the realtors’ touted conditions aren’t really accurate.
-“When we arrived, we were placed in a three-room apartment where there were already 24 other people living.
-We slept on the floor to the best of our ability.”
+The factory in question is Butterball LLC, a company that produces poultry, specifically turkeys.
+But the conditions touted by the broker weren’t really accurate.
+“When we arrived, we were placed in a three room apartment where 24 other people were already living.
+We slept on the floor the best we could.”

-For two months, Jaccius Clairmond has been working at Butterball and living in this crowded house.
+For two months, Jaccius Clairmond worked at Butterball and lived in this crowded house.
 He was paid 9 dollars an hour.
-Shortly after, this income will be adjusted to $10.87.
+Shortly after, this wage would be adjusted to $10.87.
 It is a tough and dangerous job.
 He also left his wife and 12-year-old son in Florida, as did most of his peers.

 A few months later, his wife joined him when he and two other friends decided to rent a new house together.

-Later on, after these first eleven pioneers, the flow of migrants does not stop.
-They all come to look for work, at the Butterball factory or in other companies in the region that do the same type of work.
-But some of them have difficulty integrating.
+Later, following these first eleven pioneers, the flow of migrants did not stop.
+They all came to look for work, at the Butterball factory or in other companies in the region that did the same type of work.
+But some of them had difficulty integrating.

-A few years later, in 2021, the situation has changed.
+A few years later, in 2021, the situation had changed.
 Many Haitians have left.
-“Mount Olive was the first place where Haitians settled in North Carolina,” explains Sylvie Pognon, “but they soon left for other major cities because they received better salaries. “
+“Mount Olive was the first place where Haitians settled in North Carolina,” explains Sylvie Pognon, but they soon left for other major cities because they received better salaries. “

 English translation by Didenique Jocelyn.